Prepare to succeed and lead in a truly global world.Study at NYUAD

 - Campus Life

-Assistant Professor of Civil Engineering Affiliation: NYU Abu Dhabi
+Assistant Professor of Civil and Urban Engineering Affiliation: NYU Abu Dhabi

 Education: PhD, University of California, Berkeley

-Kemal Celik is an Assistant Professor of Civil Engineering at New York University Abu Dhabi and holds an appointment with New York University, Tandon School of Engineering as Research Assistant Professor.
-Dr. Celik is currently establishing and managing the Advanced Materials and Building Efficiency Research Laboratory (AMBER Lab) at NYU Abu Dhabi.
-He received his PhD degree in Civil and Environmental Engineering from the University of California, Berkeley with a major in Structural Engineering, Mechanics & Materials, and two minors in Geoengineering and Material Science & Engineering.
+Kemal Celik is an Assistant Professor of Civil Engineering at New York University in Abu Dhabi and holds an appointment with New York University, Tandon School of Engineering as Global Network Assistant Professor.
+Professor Celik is the director of the Advanced Materials and Building Efficiency Research Laboratory (AMBER Lab) at NYU Abu Dhabi.
+He received his Ph.D. degree in Civil and Environmental Engineering from the University of California, Berkeley with a major in Structural Engineering, Mechanics & Materials, and two minors in Geoengineering and Material Science & Engineering.
 He holds MS and BS degrees in Civil Engineering from Istanbul University.

 Prior to joining New York University Abu Dhabi, Celik was a Postdoctoral Scholar at the University of California, Berkeley, and Singapore-Berkeley Building Efficiency and Sustainability in the Tropics (SinBerBEST) program, an international collaboration led by University of California, Berkeley.